 This tip applies to older folks (like myself).
 Don’t try to dress way younger than your age to make yourself look younger.
 You’ll look desperate and ridiculous.

-If you’re a man in your fifties, maybe the mesh shirt and leopard pattern pants that the twenty-year-olds are wearing to the dance clubs is not a good idea.
+If you’re a man in your fifties, maybe the club wear that the twenty-year-olds are wearing is not a good idea.
 Let the twentysomethings wear their hoodies.
 Same idea goes for women.